memenzel/memenzel.github.io/content/post/course/index.md

 projects: []
 ---

-Communicating Climate Science and will be taught to upper level undergraduate students in the fall of 2020.
+Communicating Climate Science and was taught to upper level undergraduate students in the fall of 2020.
 This course is a study of techniques used to effectively communicate scientific knowledge with a focus on climate science.
-This will be done with three overarching topics: reading and comprehending scientific papers, critically interpreting science news from the media, and communicating complex climate science to a general audience.
-View the full course proposal in the above link.
+This is done with three overarching topics: reading and comprehending scientific papers, critically interpreting science news from the media, and communicating complex climate science to a general audience.
+View the full course syllabus in the above link.